slanska/flexilite/doc/01_00_RDBMS.md

-Concept of Relational Database Management Systems (RDBMS) was introduced in 1970s, in the era of quite expensive, low capacity storage, with certain restrictiions on how to access data.
+Concept of Relational Database Management Systems (RDBMS) was introduced in 1970s, in the era of quite expensive, low capacity storage, with certain restrictions on how to access data.
 Core element of RDBMS is the _record_ - sequence of bytes of fixed size, mapped to _structure_.
 Structure is defined set of fields of various types, with known size in bytes and offset from structure beginning.
 At that time it was the only possible way to describe big collections